-For the most part, pediatric electrode pads work the same way as standard adult electrode pads; by analyzing a patient’s heart and, if necessary, delivering the lifesaving shock generated by the defibrillator to the child’s body.
+For the most part, pediatric electrode pads work the same way as standard adult electrode pads; by enabling the AED to analyze a patient’s heart and, if needed, helping deliver a lifesaving shock generated by the defibrillator to the child’s body.

 The primary difference is when the patient is a child, the energy level of the shock is attenuated (“reduced”) from the standard adult energy setting.
 In most cases, the energy is decreased from 150 joules used for adults to 50 joules, for children.

 While many AED owners are prepared to treat adult cardiac arrest victims, most aren’t prepared to treat a child, as it’s often assumed that sudden death doesn’t affect children or that the occurrence is “rare.”

 That’s not the case, however, as between 7,000-10,000 youth die annually from SCA, and, thus, AED owners need to be prepared to use their device on all possible victims, including children, using pediatric electrode pads.

 How are electrode pads attentuated?